solvexia/solvexia-python-sdk/README.md

 ### Additional Arguments for Functions
 Some API function calls within this SDK have additional arguments that must be passed through.
-In most cases, these are either additional ids or an object instance.
+In most cases, these are either additional ids, an object instance or file/filepath.

 ### Structure of Object Instance Docs
 [File Objects](https://github.com/solvexia/solvexia-api-docs/blob/master/file/file_schemas.md/#upload-session)